moby/moby/docs/reference/run.md

       <td class="no-wrap"><strong>memory=L&lt;inf, memory-swap=2*L</strong></td>
       <td>
-        (specify memory without memory-swap) The container is not allowed to use more than L bytes of memory, swap *plus* memory usage is double of that.
+        (specify memory without memory-swap) The container is not allowed to use more than L bytes of memory, swap <i>plus</i> memory usage is double of that.
       </td>
     </tr>